Laconite/Mindustry-compiler/DOCUMETATION.md

 }
 ```
-* If the calculation in the condition is not equal to 0, then the body of the condition will be satisfied.
+* If the calculation in the condition is not equal to 0, then the body of the condition will be executed.

 ## Loops
 ```c++